Jones3D-The-Infernal-Engine/Documentation/cog.md

 User defined message no. 0.

 **Sent by the game engine**:
-  * Sent to `weap_whip.cog` script by whip Thing object indicating that the whip swing mode has started..
+  * Sent to `weap_whip.cog` script by whip Thing object indicating that the whip swing mode has started.

 | Param             | Value             |
 |-------------------|:------------------|